 The Judiciary Council primarily handles infractions of major school rules, but will meet on other issues as deemed appropriate by the School.
-The Judiciary Council is composed of Senior Prefects and Faculty Members, with the Student Life Office serving as Judiciary Chairperson.
+The Judiciary Council is composed of Senior Prefects and Faculty Members, with the Dean of Students/Student Life Office serving as Judiciary Chairperson.
 Judiciary meetings are scheduled as necessary.
-The student involved must be given 24 hours notice prior to the convening of Council.
+The student involved must be given 24 hours' notice prior to the convening of the Council.
 In order for the Judiciary to meet, the following conditions must be met:

-- ◆ The Student Life Office has investigated the incident with all concerned parties and contacted parents of those students involved. - ◆ The Student Advisor (or some other advocate for the student if the advisor is unavailable) has been notified to be present at the Judiciary Meeting with the student. - ◆ A quorum of at least three Prefects and two Faculty Members from the Judiciary Council required.
+The Student Life Office has investigated the incident with all concerned parties and contacted parents of those students involved.

+- ◆ The Student's Advisor (or some other advocate for the student if the advisor is un available) has been notified to be present at the Judiciary Meeting with the student. - A quorum of at least three Prefects and two Faculty Members from the Judiciary Council required.

-The Judiciary Council makes recommendations to the Student Life Office and/or Head of School, with whom all final decisions rest.
+The Judiciary Council makes recommendations to the Head of School, with whom all final decisions rest.
+The recommendations made to the Head of School are below in the disciplinary sanctions.
 In most cases except separation, the Student Life Office notifies the student, advisor, and parents of the school's decision.
 In cases that involve separation, the Head of School notifies students, advisors and families.
 All Judiciary Meetings are confidential.
 Parents or other concerned parties are not allowed to attend a Judiciary Meeting, nor are they allowed to contact members of the Judiciary Committee about proceedings, recommendations, decisions, etc. All inquiries should be directed to the Head of School or Student Life Office.

-Disciplinary Penalties
+Disciplinary Sanctions

-Penalties for violations of major school rules are determined on a caseby-case basis, taking into consideration the seriousness of the offense, the number of previous offenses, any mitigating circumstances, and the student's record as a member of the Christ School community.
-Possible penalties are as follows:
+Sanctions for violations of major school rules are determined through a Judicary Hearing or a Sign and Seal meeting, taking into consideration the seriousness of the offense, the number of previous offenses, any mitigating circumstances, and the student's record as a member of the Christ School community.
+Possible sanctions are as follows: